Thanks for stopping by. You are currently logged in as a Guest

 Seeing that his partner(W) doesn't have any trump but both of the opponents are still following, maker(E) has to find a way to let his partner get a trick.
 Leading a heart is asking for trouble because next is always short one card.
 The jack of spades seems to be his only hope.
 South, in sticking to his plan, throws off the queen of clubs.
 West plays the king and North takes the trick with the ace of spades.
 The opponents have one trick.

 Now North leads back the 10 of spades.
 The maker(E) knows his partner has no trump and likely doesn't hold any spades because he played the king on the last lead.
 He has to trump in.
 Now he's down to one last hope, trump the spade and maybe his queen of hearts is good.

-First seat has a different plan.
+The first seat has a different plan.
 He had set this up early in the hand by playing second low.
 He over-trumps the ace and his king of clubs completes the euchre.

-In this particular hand, the maker was likely to be euchred no matter what; still it shows how second hand low works and the thought process behind it.
+On this particular hand, the maker was likely to be euchred no matter what; still it shows how second hand low works and the thought process behind it.

 Just like talking Euchre with like-minded individuals?
 Have a question on how to play a particular hand?
 Would like to share your expertise with other Euchre players from around the world?
 The OhioEuchre forum is designed just for you.